 The school district strives to maintain a learning and working environment that is free from harassment and violence on basis of race, color, creed, religion, national origin, sex, gender, age, and marital status, status with regard to public assistance, sexual orientation, or disability.
-The school district prohibits any form of harassment or violence on the basis of race, color, creed, religion, national origin, sex, gender, age, marital status, and familial status, status with regard to public assistance, sexual orientation, or disability.
+The school district prohibits any form of harassment or violence on the basis of race, color, creed, religion, national origin, sex, gender, age, marital status, status with regard to public assistance, national origin, sex, gender, age, marital status, and familial status, status with regard to public assistance, sexual orientation, or disability.
 The policy may be viewed at: www.isd318.org.